common name: spotted oleander caterpillar moth (suggested common name)

-scientific name: Empyreuma affinis Rothschild (Insecta: Lepidoptera: Arctiidae)
+scientific name: Empyreuma pugione (Linnaeus) (Insecta: Lepidoptera: Erebidae: Arctiinae)

-The spotted oleander caterpillar, Empyreuma affinis Rothschild, is one of only three species of caterpillars that may be found feeding on oleander in Florida.
-This arctiid species is considerably less common and less destructive than the oleander caterpillar, Syntomeida epilais Walker.
+The spotted oleander caterpillar moth, Empyreuma pugione (Linnaeus), is one of only three species of Lepidoptera that may be found feeding on oleander in Florida.
+This arctiine species is considerably less common and less destructive than the oleander caterpillar, Syntomeida epilais Walker.
 The spotted oleander caterpillar may be mistaken for the saltmarsh caterpillar, Estigmene acrea (Drury).
 However, the body of the saltmarsh caterpillar is densely covered with hairs whereas the spotted oleander caterpillar only has tufts of hairs on its body.
 It is important to be able to distinguish among these three species as the nonpestiferous spotted oleander caterpillar and saltmarsh caterpillar will not require control measures whereas the oleander caterpillar may.

 Figure 1.
-Adult moth of the spotted oleander caterpillar, Empyreuma affinis Rothschild.
+Adult moth of the spotted oleander caterpillar, Empyreuma pugione (Linnaeus).
 Photograph by James Castner, Univeristy of Florida.

 The spotted oleander caterpillar is a recent immigrant to the United States, first recorded in Florida in Boca Raton, Palm Beach County, in February 1978.
-It was originally identified as Empyreuma pugione but was later determined to be E. affinis.
 The spotted oleander caterpillar's distribution within Florida is quite limited, being relatively common only in the Keys and south Florida.
 It is a native of the Caribbean region and has been recorded from Guadeloupe, Martinique, Haiti, Dominican Republic, and Cuba.

 Adult: The adult moth has a wingspan of 43 to 48 mm.
 The antennae are bipectinate and black in color with metallic blue highlights and orange tips.
 The male moths are distinguished by having slightly longer pectination on their antennae than the females.
 The body is dark brown with metallic blue highlights.
 There is a series of small white spots down the dorsum of the thorax and along the sides of the abdomen.
 The forewings are light chocolate brown with a border fringe of deeper brown.
 The area between the costal and subcostal veins on the forewing is carmine red.
 The hind wings are entirely carmine red with a deep brown border fringe.